AnisiaOltean/rest-api/DOCUMENTATION.md

 ### Features
 1. Authentication
 - Defined in the auth module, where AuthService deals with the business logic and AuthController exposes the /login and /register endpoints.
 For authentication, the Passport library (@nestjs/passport) is used which abstracts the logic needed for veryfing the user's credentials using the local-startegy; additionally, we have also extended the authentication logic to include JWT, also done by the jwt-strategy.
+- to protect our controller endpoints, we have used Guards.
+Guards have a single responsibility, checking whether a given request will be handled by the route handler or not, depending on certain conditions (JWT in our case).
+Guards invoke strategies which are responsible with extracting credentials, calling the validate() method  in case the verification of credentials is successful or throw unauthorized exceptions otherwise
+- it is also important to know that whatever validate() returns will be injected into the @Request request.user in our route handlers
 - users authenticate in the app using an email and a passport; we are using the local-strategy in passport to verify the user's credentials by defining a validateUser method inside the AuthService class:
 ```
 @Injectable()